kimfucious/sakura/README.md

 Here's summary of what you're about to do:

 1. Clone this theme from Github
 2. Install the Bundler gem
 3. Run npm/yarn install (you need to have installed Node.js at least plus maybe yarn to go further from above)
 4. Run `gulp copy:bootstrap-scss` to get Bootstrap SCSS files from node_modules (installed in step #3)
 5. Run `gulp copy:node-js-src` to get JavaScript files from node_modules (installed in step #3)
+6. Run `yarn serve` (my preference), or `npm run serve`, or `gulp serve`

+That's it; six steps to glory!

+The below will walk you through each one of the above steps with a bit more detail.

 #### Clone this repo to your local machine